 Using the internet on your phone should be a speedy, seamless experience.
-Here are the four top benefits of using Vodacom’s 4G network.
+Here are the top four benefits of using Vodacom’s 4G network.

 4G stands for fourth generation, in this case of mobile data technology.
-It’s sometimes called LTE (Long Term Evolution) and, for all but a few who’ve experienced the tests of 5G, it’s the fastest way to access the internet on the go.
+It’s sometimes called LTE (Long-Term Evolution) and, for all but a few who’ve experienced the tests of 5G, it’s the fastest way to access the internet on the go.

-You’ve probably noticed the little symbol on your mobile phone – usually it says 4G, 3G or E. What does it mean and why should you care about it?
+You’ve probably noticed the little symbol on your mobile phone – usually, it says 4G, 3G or E. What does it mean and why should you care about it?

 1. Superior network experience

 You won’t ever see 2G on your phone screen, but you might occasionally see ‘E’.
 That stands for EDGE (Enhanced Data rates for GSM Evolution, if you want to sound incredibly smart).
-You can access the internet on E but only at a snail’s pace.
+You can access the internet on EDGE, but only at a snail’s pace.

 Thank goodness, in 1998, 3G was introduced, revolutionising cellular networks and allowing reasonably fast access to the internet.
 The first smartphones accessed the internet via 3G and we were all amazed at the capabilities.
 But in 2008, a whole new world opened up when 4G was introduced.